From the Underworld

-"From the Underworld" is a 1967 single by the Herd.
+"From the Underworld" is a single by the English rock band the Herd, released in August 1967.
 Written by the band's managers Ken Howard and Alan Blaikley, the song's lyrics are based on the ancient Greek myth of Orpheus and Eurydice.
 It became the band's first hit upon release, reaching number 6 on the UK Singles Chart and launching singer Peter Frampton as a pop star.
 It was later included on the group's only studio album Paradise Lost (1968).

 Background and recording

 The Herd, comprising 16-year-old guitarist Peter Frampton, keyboardist Andy Bown, bassist Gary Taylor and drummer Andrew Steele, signed with Fontana Records in early 1967.
 The band's live performances were marked by an R&B sound, with Frampton, Bown and Taylor all taking lead vocals.
 However, the band's managers Ken Howard and Alan Blaikley, known for their success with Dave Dee, Dozy, Beaky, Mick & Tich, positioned Frampton as the frontman.
 Frampton sang lead on the Herd's first Fontana single, "I Can Fly", and later reflected "they didn’t put the Herd on the covers of the magazines, they put me on.
 And instantly it started discontent in the band.
 I felt terrible.
 The die was cast."

+Howard and Blaikley wrote "From the Underworld" before they became involved with the Herd.
+The partners considered it a more serious work than the hits they wrote for Dave Dee, Dozy, Beaky, Mick & Tich.
+They compared their approach to that of the English writer Graham Greene, who divided his work into novels and "entertainments"; in a 1967 interview, Howard declared "The Herd are the novels and Dave Dee and co are the entertainments - and that is not meant to be derogatory in any way."
 Lyrically, "From the Underworld" is based on the ancient Greek legend of the musician and poet Orpheus, who descends to the underworld to rescue his lover Eurydice, only to lose her when he breaks the commandment given to him by Hades and looks behind during their journey back to the living world.
 Howard and Blaikley had reportedly learnt the story when studying Latin at University College School, Hampstead.
 Regarding the song's Greek mythology theme, Michael Beale of the Birmingham Mail considered the success of Procol Harum's "A Whiter Shade of Pale" proof "that there is room at the top of the chart for something different".

 Musically, the song employs an elaborate string and brass arrangement.
 A fuzz guitar part and trumpet obligato also feature, with a "demonic chorus" and "a most difficult, galloping rhythm", according to Ray Connolly.
 It opens with a tolling bell, dubbed "Big Ben, or a near relation" by Peter Jones of Record Mirror.